 WHERE I STAYED:

 I stayed at BackHome Hostel.
-It cost 153MYR ($37 USD) for three nights.
-There was free breakfast, coffee, tea and water, the bedding was great, and both the pillows and mattresses were comfortable.
+It cost 153MYR (USD 37) for three nights.
+There was free breakfast, coffee, tea, and water, the bedding was great, and both the pillows and mattresses were comfortable.
 The location was perfect.
-I could get to Chinatown, Sri Mahamariamman, the National Textile Museum, Merdeka Square, and the I HEART KL statue in 10 minutes by foot.
-It was a 20 minute walk to Alor Street Food Night Market and a 10 minute car ride to the Petronas Towers.
-I must also mention the showers, which were amazing.
-The water pressure was perfect and the water temperature reached scalding just the way I like it!
+I could get to Chinatown, Sri Mahamariamman, the National Textile Museum, Merdeka Square, and the I HEART KL statue in 10 minutes on foot.
+It was a 20-minute walk to Alor Street Food Night Market and a 10-minute car ride to the Petronas Towers.
+I must also mention the amazing showers.
+The water pressure was perfect, and the water temperature reached scalding just the way I like it!
 Backhome has dorms for solo travelers, which I stayed in, but there are also private rooms for those who are coupled up or just want some privacy.
-The social atmosphere is great for meeting people and the staff is wonderful.
-BackHome Hostel gets a 10/10 for location, cleanliness, amenities, safety and staff!
+The social atmosphere is great for meeting people, and the staff is lovely.
+BackHome Hostel gets a 10/10 for location, cleanliness, amenities, safety, and staff!